verge-io/docs/docs/product-guide/vm-recipes.md

 When finished with sections, use the back button or breadcrumb to return to the VM Recipe Dashboard.

 ### Questions
 When a Recipe is created, some questions are included automatically.
-Some of these questions need to be enabled if you wish to use them.
+Some of these questions are disabled by default and would need to be enabled if you wish to use them.

 6. To add additional questions to the Click **Questions** on the left menu, and then **New**, to add new questions.
 7. **Question Fields**